-- 11. Neither I, nor any affiliated entity of mine own, directly or indirectly, nor expect to receive, any interest in the properties or securities of Rockex Limited, or any associated or affiliated companies. - 12.
-Neither I, nor any affiliated entity of mine, have earned the majority of our income during the preceding three years from Rockex Limited, or any associated or affiliated companies. - 13.
+- 11. This report or portions of this report are not to be reproduced or used for any purpose other than to fulfil Rockex Limited's obligations pursuant to Canadian provincial securities legislation, including disclosure on SEDAR, and if Rockex Limited chooses to do so, to support a public financing, without Michael Kociumbas' and WGM's prior written permission in each specific instance.
+The authors do not assume any responsibility or liability for losses occasioned by any party as a result of the circulation, publication or reproduction or use of this report contrary to the provisions of this paragraph. - 12.
+Neither I, nor any affiliated entity of mine, is at present, under an agreement, arrangement or understanding or expects to become, an insider, associate, affiliated entity or employee of Rockex Limited, or any associated or affiliated entities. - 13.
+Neither I, nor any affiliated entity of mine own, directly or indirectly, nor expect to receive, any interest in the properties or securities of Rockex Limited, or any associated or affiliated companies. - 14.
+Neither I, nor any affiliated entity of mine, have earned the majority of our income during the preceding three years from Rockex Limited, or any associated or affiliated companies. - 15.
 I have read NI 43-101 and Form 43-101F1 and have prepared the technical report in compliance with NI 43-101 and Form 43-101F1; and have prepared the report in conformity with generally accepted Canadian mining industry practice, and as of the date of the certificate, to the best of my knowledge, information and belief, the technical report contains all scientific and technical information that is required to be disclosed to make the technical report not misleading.